 2002 and has overseen its ongoing growth & development in the

-years to the current position whereby it employs 75 staff, has an
+ensuing 18 years to the current position whereby it employs 85

 Prior to joining Routes To Work, Robin spent 17 years working in

-roles within the employability landscape in the Public, Private
+various roles within the employability environment in the Public,

 Robin is a Trustee/Board member of the North Lanarkshire Third